skilld-labs/entity-rules-engine/README.md

 This package allows you to create an entity rules engine.

-Let's imagine you have an object with getter methods (returning boolean) and setter methods, and that you want to establish rules to change this object accordingly to events.
+Let's imagine you have an object with conditions methods (returning boolean) and actions methods, and that you want to establish rules to change this object accordingly to events.

 # Rules